 - Body language – centre yourself a medium distance away from the camera, close enough for the interviewer to see your facial expressions while not filling the entire screen.
 Keep the upper halves of your arms showing as well and allow some free space above your head to allow the interviewer to best read your body language.

-- Interruptions – make sure anyone else around you knows that you are in an interview so you won’t be disturbed.
+- Interruptions – make sure anyone else around you knows that you are in an interview, so you won’t be disturbed.

 - Documents – have a printed version of any documents you have emailed to your interviewer available.
 Keeping your email account open is also a good idea in case you need to share any new documents with your interviewer.

 - Headphones – these can be a good way to avoid creating audio feedback and will often provide better sound quality than speakers.
-If you decide use them, make sure they are subtle in appearance so as to not distract the interviewer.
+If you decide to use them, make sure they are subtle in appearance so as to not distract the interviewer.